How to Set Up a LAMP Stack with Docker Compose

 PHP Service

 You may be asking why we need to build our own Docker image for PHP instead of using one already available on Docker Hub.
-The answer is simple: the official image includes limited preinstalled PHP extensions.
+The answer is simple: the official image includes only a limited set of preinstalled PHP extensions.
 Unfortunately, they are, in most cases, insufficient for the applications we aim to develop.

-Therefore, we will create a new Docker image based on the official PHP 8.2 one, but additionally, we will compile and include some of the most often-used PHP extensions, such as MySQL, GD, ZIP, XML, and so on.
+To fix this, we will create a new custom Docker image based on the official PHP image and compile and include the most commonly used PHP extensions, such as MySQL, PostgreSQL, GD, ZIP, XML, Redis, etc.

 # Installing dependencies for building the PHP modules